 Click and drag the Confidence slider OR type a different value in the box to CHANGE the confidence level used to underline words in the transcript.
 For example, if the speaker had a thick foreign accent, you may want to lower the confidence percentage to reduce the number of underlined entries.
 This lets you target the words most likely to have been incorrectly transcribed.

 Lowering the confidence slider a bit, particularly for foreign speakers, is a good way to find those terms that are repeatedly mis-transcribed, and use the Search/Replace functionality to fix them.
 Then raise the slider to find remaining words and review them individually.

 NOTE: Word Confidence is NOT the same as accuracy!
 While we wish machines could provide us with 100% fully accurate transcripts, at this time the best they can do is gauge how confident the algorithm is with its output.
 Word Confidence is a good tool to first review words that may be inaccurate, but it should not be the only indicator and is not an alternative to reading through the entire transcript and confirming its accuracy against the media's audio.

 Do all transcripts have confidence scores

-All transcripts returned from the Amazon ASR transcription service will have a confidence score applied to each word.
-These are contained in the NOTE CONF entries of the transcript file (see Defining sections of a WebVTT file in Editing Transcriptions Outside of Echo360 for more information).
+All transcripts returned from the ASR transcription service will have a confidence score applied to each word.
+These are contained in the NOTE CONF entries of the transcript file (see Defining sections of a WebVTT file in Editing Transcriptions Outside of Echo360 for more information if you are interested).
 If you upload an automated transcript that you may have edited offline previously, and the file still contains the NOTE CONF fields, the confidence ratings will be used for the Transcript Editor interface.